thatjohnmartin/thatjohnmartin/content/pages/about.md

 Prior to founding Crowd Science I was part of the engineering team at [comScore](http://www.comscore.com/) and [Cisco](http://www.cisco.com) as well as a handful of startups in Sydney and Toronto.

-I have a degree in Computer Science from the [University of Sydney](http://www.usyd.edu.au/) with a unofficial minor in Philosophy.
-It turns out that free will does _not_ exist.
+I have a degree in Computer Science from the [University of Sydney](http://www.usyd.edu.au/) but spent most of my time doing Philosophy.
+Incidentally, it turns out that free will does _not_ exist.

 Also, I like to [climb](https://www.flickr.com/photos/johnmartin78/sets/72157637739904054/) [rocks](https://www.flickr.com/photos/johnmartin78/sets/72157634961327591/).